arobenko/mqtt/README.md

 - **CC_MQTT_FULL_SOLUTION**=ON/OFF - This option allows to build both
 [comms_champion](https://github.com/arobenko/comms_champion) and this projects in one go.
-When enabled it will checkout and build the [comms_champion](https://github.com/arobenko/comms_champion) prior to building anything from this repository.
+When enabled, it will checkout and build the [comms_champion](https://github.com/arobenko/comms_champion) prior to building anything from this repository.
 All the headers, binaries, and libraries will be installed in the directory specified with **CC_MQTT_INSTALL_DIR** variable.